I received this question on the Faith on View Facebook page a while back.

-Over the last few years I’ve become fond of the expression, “The Church is not the Church.”
-By that I mean that the church that we see is not the same as the Ecclesia that was talked about in the New Testament.
+Over the last few years, I’ve become fond of the expression, “The Church is not the Church.”
+By that, I mean that the church that we see is not the same as the Ecclesia that was talked about in the New Testament.
 The Ecclesia are those people who have made an existential commitment to God.
 Growth in that commitment is unavoidable.
-Once one has committed themselves to God in this way they almost cannot even help but wanting to understand Him more and to engage in Christian Growth.
+Once one has committed themselves to God in this way, one almost cannot help but want to understand Him more and engage in Christian Growth.

 I believe this fraternity mentality has helped us to completely misunderstand cultural engagement and the spiritual war.
 I wrote in another location:

-I think the Culture War is largely about one club against another.
-The thing about fraternities, also, is they become increasingly self-obsessed and cloistered.
-That may well be part of why the Church today has so much trouble relating to or even understanding the perspective of the world.
+The Culture War is largely about one club against another.
+The thing about fraternities is they become increasingly self-obsessed and cloistered.
+That may well be part of why the Church today has so much trouble relating to, or even understanding, the perspective of the world.
 We are no longer seeking to be all things to all people as Paul strove.
 We are recruiters for our Fraternity.
-Life is eternally pledge week on a college campus.
+Life is, perpetually, pledge week on a college campus.

-Maybe the most important element is that we always have pride in our clubs.
+Additionally, we always have pride in our clubs.
 We have worked hard to make them better and to attract new pledges.
 There is a lot of pride in Church but very little in Ecclesia.
-Because Church is about us an Ecclesia is about God.
-One thing that struck me when I lived in Louisiana was how much talk there was about “Baptist.”
+Church is about us and Ecclesia is about God.
+One thing that struck me, when I lived in Louisiana, was how much talk there was about “Baptist.”
 That particular fraternity is very important to some people.
 I could never relate to that.
 For me, what is important is saving faith in Christ.
 I could care less what fraternity they decided to align with or even if they slipped off the Church radar into home churches (which can also be a fraternity).
 It is all beside the point.
 What is important is God.
 Not me.
 Not my club.